Bouchenemehdi24/Facial-expression-recognition-with-HOG-and-SVM/README.md

 We have used Kaggle Extended Cohn-Kanade Dataset (CK+) dataset, it can be obtained from here https://www.kaggle.com/shawon10/ckplus.

 ## Results
-We have obtained 100% accuracy using both hold-out, and cross-validation.
+We have obtained high accuracy using both hold-out, and cross-validation.

 ## Author